 To enable the SENCo to co-ordinate provision, effective liaison with a wide range of relevant parties is vital.
 Provision is mapped for individual students and year cohorts.
-Students who are in need of additional support may receive intervention to support a specific need.
+Students who need additional support may receive intervention to support a specific need.
 The process is monitored by support staff and quality assessed by the SENCo.
 The intervention provision is evaluated and tracked in relation to student progress and well-being.